mcuringa/think-js/iteration.md

 * If there are items still to be processed, the loop variable is updated to refer to the next item in the list.
 This means, in this case, that the loop body is executed here 7 times, and each time ``f`` will refer to a different friend.
-* At the end of each execution of the body of the loop, Python returns to the ``for`` statement, to see if there are more items to be handled, and to assign the next one to ``f``.
+* At the end of each execution of the body of the loop, Javascript returns to the ``for`` statement, to see if there are more items to be handled, and to assign the next one to ``f``.